Mappy/pycnikr/README.md

 All in all, the replacement consists in the following steps:

-* Install the system and Python dependencies of the new tile server
+* Install in the VM the system and Python dependencies of the new tile server
 * Develop a new application using the application **tilestache** of **pycnikr** as model
 * Add the new application in the INSTALLED_APPS